terasky-k8s-training/k8s-training-portworx/docs/prerequisites.md

 kubectl get pod -n kube-system
 ```

-For more detailed look:
+For a more detailed look:
 ```bash
 kubectl get storagecluster
 ```

-Another way we can inspect our cluster and preform administrative tasks is using the following cli's:
+Another way we can inspect our cluster and preform administrative tasks is using the following cli tools:
 - pxctl
 - storkctl